Verlander Ks 11 to lead Astros over Yankees 4-2 in ALCS - WHIZ News

 They had runners at second and third with one out in the third after a double by Stanton, but Verlander struck out Donaldson and Carpenter to escape the jam.

+“I thought early we had our chances.
+I don’t think he was real sharp early, but then he kind of dialed it in,” Boone said.
+“He started really executing, staying away from trouble.
+I thought he spun the ball really well.”

-Verlander didn’t allow a baserunner after the third inning, retiring his last 11 in a row with nine strikeouts.
-When he struck out Carpenter to end the sixth, he pumped his fist and yelled before trotting off the field to a huge ovation from the mostly orange-clad home crowd.
+Verlander didn’t allow a baserunner after the third inning, retiring his last 11 batters with nine strikeouts.
+When he fanned Carpenter to end the sixth, he pumped his fist and yelled before trotting off the field to a huge ovation from the mostly orange-clad home crowd.

-He allowed three hits and one run in his 32nd career postseason start, 11th in a series opener.
+The two-time Cy Young Award winner and nine-time All-Star permitted three hits and one run in his 32nd postseason start, 11th in a series opener.
 It was his first playoff win since 2019.

+Peña doubled twice before his homer to give him seven hits this postseason.
+His three extra-base hits equaled a rookie record for a postseason game.

 Altuve, a three-time batting champion, went 0 for 3 with a walk to fall to 0 for 19 this postseason.

-Stanton played left field Wednesday with Aaron Hicks out for the rest of the postseason with a sprained knee he sustained in an outfield collision Tuesday.
-It was Stanton’s first appearance in the field since July 21 and his rust showed early when he couldn’t grab a fly ball that Peña hit for a double with one out in the first.
+Stanton played left field with Aaron Hicks out for the rest of the postseason with a sprained knee he sustained in an outfield collision Tuesday.
+It was Stanton’s first appearance in the field since July 21 and his rust showed early when he couldn’t grab a fly ball that Peña hit for a double in the first.

 New York starter Jameson Taillon walked Yordan Alvarez after that, but Aaron Judge robbed Bregman of a hit and saved at least one run and maybe more when he made a diving catch in right field for the second out of the inning.